JO-OLADEJI/alx-low_level_programming/README.md

 - Using the `puts` function, write a program that prints exactly `"Programming is like building a multilingual puzzle` followed by a new line.
 - Using the `printf` function, write a program that prints exactly `with proper grammar, but the outcome is a piece of art,` followed by a new line.
 - Print the size of various types on the computer it is compiled and run on.
+- Generate the assembly code (Intel syntax) of a C code and save it in an output file.
+- Print exactly `and that piece of art is useful" - Dora Korpar, 2015-10-19` without `printf` or `puts`, followed by a new line, to the standard error.